phpMussel/phpMussel/_docs/readme.vi.md

 - "sd_siglen_max"

 "fail_silently"
-- Should phpMussel report when signatures files are missing hoặc corrupted?
+- Should phpMussel report when chữ ký files are missing hoặc corrupted?
 Nếu fail_silently is disabled, missing và corrupted files will be reported on scanning, và nếu fail_silently is enabled, missing và corrupted files will be ignored, with scanning reporting for those files that there aren't any problems.
 This should generally be left alone unless you're experiencing crashes hoặc similar problems.
 False = Không cho phép; True = Cho phép [Mặc định].

 "fail_extensions_silently"
 - Should phpMussel report when extensions are missing?
 Nếu fail_extensions_silently is disabled, missing extensions will be reported on scanning, và nếu fail_extensions_silently is enabled, missing extensions will be ignored, with scanning reporting for those files that there aren't any problems.
 Disabling this directive may potentially increase your security, but may also lead to an increase of false positives.
 False = Không cho phép; True = Cho phép [Mặc định].

 "detect_adware"
-- Should phpMussel parse signatures for detecting adware?
+- Should phpMussel parse chữ ký for detecting adware?
 False = Không; True = Vâng [Mặc định].

 "detect_joke_hoax"
-- Should phpMussel parse signatures for detecting joke/hoax malware/viruses?
+- Should phpMussel parse chữ ký for detecting joke/hoax malware/viruses?
 False = Không; True = Vâng [Mặc định].

 "detect_pua_pup"
-- Should phpMussel parse signatures for detecting PUAs/PUPs?
+- Should phpMussel parse chữ ký for detecting PUAs/PUPs?
 False = Không; True = Vâng [Mặc định].

 "detect_packer_packed"
-- Should phpMussel parse signatures for detecting packers và packed data?
+- Should phpMussel parse chữ ký for detecting packers và packed data?
 False = Không; True = Vâng [Mặc định].

 "detect_shell"
-- Should phpMussel parse signatures for detecting shell scripts?
+- Should phpMussel parse chữ ký for detecting shell scripts?
 False = Không; True = Vâng [Mặc định].

 "detect_deface"
-- Should phpMussel parse signatures for detecting defacements và defacers?
+- Should phpMussel parse chữ ký for detecting defacements và defacers?
 False = Không; True = Vâng [Mặc định].

 ####"files" (Thể loại)
-File handling configuration.
+Cấu hình cho xử lý tập tin.

 "max_uploads"
 - Maximum allowable number of files to scan during files upload scan before aborting các scan và informing các user they are uploading too much at once!
-Provides protection against a theoretical attack whereby an kẻ tấn công attempts to DDoS your system hoặc CMS by overloading phpMussel to slow down các PHP process to a grinding halt.
+Provides protection chống lại a theoretical attack whereby an kẻ tấn công attempts to DDoS your system hoặc CMS by overloading phpMussel to slow down các PHP process to a grinding halt.
 Recommended: 10.
 You may wish to raise hoặc lower this number depending on các speed of your hardware.
 Note that this number doesn't account for hoặc include các contents of archives.

 "filesize_limit"
 - Filesize limit in KB.
 65536 = 64MB [Mặc định]; 0 = No limit (always greylisted), any (positive) numeric value accepted.
 This can be useful when your PHP configuration limits các amount of memory a process can hold hoặc nếu your PHP configuration limits filesize of uploads.